While the blob is alive, neither its handle nor the location of the

 handle. - int release(atom_t a)

 - The blob (atom) a is about to be released.
-This function can
+The

 FALSE

 , the atom garbage collector will not reclaim the atom.
-The release() function is called when the atom is reclaimed by the atom garbage collector.
-For critical resources such as file handles or significant memory resources it may be desirable to have an explicit call to dispose (most of) the resources.
+For critical resources such as file handles or significant memory resources, it may be desirable to have an explicit call to dispose (most of) the resources.
 For example, close/1 reclaims the file handle and most of the resources associated with a stream, leaving only a tiny bit of content to the garbage collector.
-See also setup_call_cleanup/3.The release() callback is called in the context of the thread executing the atom garbage collect.
+See also setup_call_cleanup/3.The release() callback is called in the context of the thread executing the atom garbage collect, the thread executing PL_free_blob() or the thread initiating the shutdown.
 Normally the thread

 gc